mrjgreen/db-sync/README.md

 [![Build Status](https://travis-ci.org/mrjgreen/db-sync.svg?branch=master)](https://travis-ci.org/mrjgreen/db-sync)
 [![Coverage Status](https://img.shields.io/coveralls/mrjgreen/db-sync.svg)](https://coveralls.io/r/mrjgreen/db-sync)

-# DO NOT USE THIS BRANCH IN PRODUCTION

-It works and has been tested, but is not yet stable and should not be used in production.

 ### WARNING - This package modifies database tables.
 Use with extreme caution and back up databases before running.

 #### Always perform a dry run first before specifying the `--execute (-e)` option.